Proverbs 30:5 “Every word of God is pure; He is a shield to those who put their trust in Him.”

 In the midst of the battle, the Lord will not abandon you.
 He will be there until the end.

 Isaiah 26:4 “Trust ye in the LORD for ever: for in the LORD JEHOVAH is everlasting strength:”

-I can go on….this is a micro-sampling of the reminders of where we should place our trust alone.
+I can go on….this is just a sample of all of the reminders of why we should place our trust in God alone.

 The Lord is faithful, He will never leave you nor forsake you.
 His promises are true.
 His love endures forever.
 He is the same yesterday, today, and forever.
 He is good and He is God.
 There is no other.
 There is no other name by which people may be saved.

 The term “forever”, is one that is used out of place on multiple levels.
 Phrases such as “forever in my heart “ are often scribbled on cards or notes between lovers or lost friends, eternal connotations are used such as ‘never’ or ‘always’, which imply a grandiose level of success or failure.

 The term, Eternity is only by nature attributed to God.
 He is the only One who has always existed and always will exist.
 He had no beginning and forever He will reign.
 Once God has created us, our lives will live on because He lives!
 For some, eternal life will be in His presence in all the fullness of His glory.
 For others eternal death will be their reality, their rejection of Christ leads to their eternal death.

 God’s promises have eternal merit.
 His Word didn’t start becoming pure when He thought it would be a good idea, His promises of shielding His people aren’t a temporary promise, people may break promises time and again, God does not.

 ~The promises of God’s consistent love are a reflection of his nature.~